Support Us Button Widget

 Located next to Copper Cellar, this Italian spot has been a Knoxville gem since 1977, known for crafting dishes with fresh East Tennessee ingredients and timeless flavor.

 Which Knoxville establishment do you want to see on this list?
-Let us know in the comments below.
+Let us know.

 More from 865today